redis/redis-doc/docs/getting-started/faq.md

 ## What happens if Redis runs out of memory?

-Redis will either be killed by the Linux kernel OOM killer, crash with an error, or will start to slow down.
-With modern operating systems malloc() returning NULL is not common, usually the server will start swapping (if some swap space is configured), and Redis performance will start to degrade, so you'll probably notice there is something wrong.

-Redis has built-in protections allowing the user to set a max limit to memory usage, using the `maxmemory` option in the configuration file to put a limit to the memory Redis can use.
-If this limit is reached Redis will start to reply with an error to write commands (but will continue to accept read-only commands), or you can configure it to evict keys when the max memory limit is reached in the case where you are using Redis for caching.
+Redis has built-in protections allowing the users to set a max limit on memory usage, using the `maxmemory` option in the configuration file to put a limit to the memory Redis can use.
+If this limit is reached, Redis will start to reply with an error to write commands (but will continue to accept read-only commands).

-We have detailed documentation in case you plan to use [Redis as an LRU cache](/topics/lru-cache).

-The `INFO` command reports the amount of memory Redis is using so you can write scripts that monitor your Redis servers checking for critical conditions before they are reached.
+You can also configure Redis to evict keys when the max memory limit is reached.
+See the [eviction policy docs] for more information on this.

-## Background saving fails with a fork() error under Linux even if I have a lot of free RAM!
+## Background saving fails with a fork() error on Linux?

 Short answer: `echo 1 > /proc/sys/vm/overcommit_memory` :)